MOTORINO DOOHAN iTANK MOTORCYCLE

 The battery pack is composed of the highest energy density Panasonic or LG 18650 battery cells.
 The battery pack utilizes the technological innovations of Tesla to provide control over each individual battery cell compared to the dated cluster control of a regular Lithium-Ion battery pack.
 This technology eliminates the need to compromise on the capacity or cycle life of battery cells for the sake of the battery pack as a whole.
 The battery management system (BMS) is developed by the French company FPS (Forsee Power Solutions).
 The BMS precisely monitors temperature, overcurrent draw, over-charge, over-discharge, prevents short circuits, and constantly equalizes capacity in each cell.
 FSP have developed packaging that reinforces each cell against any physical impact.
 The casing is also waterproof and provides efficient heat dissipation for each cell.
 The BMS communicates with the VCU (Vehicle communication Unit) through the CANBUS protocol and reports current consumption and generated current levels when using the brakes.
 The state of Charge (SOC) is dynamically calculated and displayed as a percentage on your dashboard.
 An iOS and Android application is currently in development that will be able to communicate through a wireless network with the on-board VCU.

 There are two battery compartments that can accommodate two removable 60V/26AH Lithium batteries.
-If two batteries installed, they are connected in parallel and the VCU communicates with each one individually.
-The VCU can also be used to switch between using both batteries or using a single battery.
-When two batteries are installed, the HS(High Speed) version of iTank provides a range of 75km, with speed of 65km/h.
+The two batteries are connected in parallel and the VCU communicates with each one individually.
+The HS(High Speed) version of iTank provides a range of 75km, with speed of 65km/h.
 On ECO mode, the range is 95km, with a maximum speed of 45km/h.

 The batteries can be charged through a single CANBUS port inside the bike or removed and charged off the bike.